kuzzmi/kuzzmi.github.io/articles/blog/2017-07-14-react-router-v4-activity-indicator.md

 The second one, and I must admit it made me worried a bit, was the simple activity indication.
 After digging through the docs I found an [example][1], that does what I need, but what I had to figure out after just staring at the source code for about a half an hour.

-__Activity indication is freaking important enough in routing library to be missed as a separate \"LOOK HOW IT'S DONE\" example.__
+__Activity indication is freaking important enough in routing library to be missed as a separate "LOOK HOW IT'S DONE" example.__

 Couldn't stress this enough...
 Anyway.